 Small Local Chinese Run Businesses (SCR)

 Low Pricing, Low/Medium Grade Product, High Risk, Best Value

-100% owned and operated by Chinese, these factories compete by providing low cost product.
+100% owned and operated by Chinese, these factories compete by providing a low-cost product.
 Most SCR factories don’t have strong management systems or quality control procedures in place.
-Without careful oversight they’ll cut corners on upkeep, quality control and use substandard input materials to save on production costs.
+Without careful oversight, they’ll cut corners on upkeep, quality control and use substandard input materials to save on production costs.

 Why did the factory do this?
 It’s likely they received a large order from a large customer.
 They agreed to the low pricing at first because their factory was not busy and they wanted production lines to keep running.
 But once they got a better deal, they reneged.
 This happens with some SCR factories.